Energy and Climate Governance

 MA, Business Administration, University College Ghent

-Before starting her position as a Project Researcher in the framework of the PADIRE project - Parliamentary Deliberation in Inter-Regional Relations: an Analysis of Climate Change Debates in the EU’s Parliamentary Assemblies with the ACP, the Mediterranean, Latin America and the Eastern Neighborhood Regions - she worked for several years as an energy and climate analyst advising the Federal Minister of Energy and Climate and the Permanent Representative of Belgium to the EU.
-During this function Reinhilde continued improving her knowledge on climate change via following relevant subjects of a Master of Science in Complementary Studies in Economics at Ghent University and Environmental Studies at the Open University in the UK.
+Before starting as a PhD fellow at UNU-CRIS she worked for several years as an energy and climate analyst advising the Federal Minister of Energy and Climate and the Permanent Representative of Belgium to the EU.
+During this function, Reinhilde continued improving her knowledge on climate change and energy via following relevant subjects of a MSc in Complementary Studies in Economics at Ghent University and Environmental Studies at the Open University in the UK.